heyitsjearbear/cat-generator/notes.md

 - Set up the project repository and decided on the technology stack.
 - Worked on sign in page design and implementing in front end

-## Day 2: [?]
+## Day 2: [12/7/2023]
-- Plan to work on getting a similar looking 'sign up' page
+- Worked on getting a similar looking 'sign up' page
 - transition: sign in disappears, sign up shows up

 ## Day 3 [?]
-- Resear
+- set up routes for front end to receive user login
+- start styling cat generation box